s1gr4y/pl4tform/README.md

 # How to build
 ### This currently only builds on Windows 10/11 and Linux.
 MacOS builds are on hold due to other interests.
-If you are on a MacOS/unsupported system, you need to build [GLFW](https://www.glfw.org/docs/latest/compile.html) and have the libraries in the same folder of the binary/executable (bin folder).\
+If you are on a MacOS/unsupported system, you need to build [GLFW](https://www.glfw.org/docs/latest/compile.html) and have the libraries in pl4tform/Dependencies/GLFW/lib-vc2022.
-Additionally, if needed, you need to build the [FreeType](https://freetype.org/) libraries and place them in the Dependencies folder.
-Possibly need to build and link everything from scratch.
+Additionally, you need to build the [FreeType](https://freetype.org/) libraries and place them in the Dependencies folder.

+The current cmake config for MacOS and other unsupported systems possibly won't work so, in that case, you would need to build and link everything from scratch.

 ## Windows 10/11
 It can be built with cmake.
 You can install CMake here: [Link](https://cmake.org/install/)\